jamesdesigns/james-graphql-server/README.md

 # SpaceX Product Prisma Server
 The SpaceX datastore contains 25 items.
-This can be found in seed/spacexdata.json file.
+This can be found in the folder seed/spacexdata.json file.

-To start the server:
+## To start the server:
  1. npm dockerStart
  2. npm run deploy